aurelienkrieger/generating-images-machine-learning/lectures/2-image_generation/cfg.md

 ## Recommendations

 Different CFG scale values:
-- 1 – Mostly ignore your prompt.
+- 1 – Mostly ignore your prompt
-- 3 – Be more creative.
+- 3 – Be more creative
-- 7 – A good balance between following the prompt and freedom.
+- 7 – A good balance between following the prompt and freedom
-- 15 – Adhere more to prompt.
+- 15 – Adhere more to prompt
-- 30 – Strictly follow the prompt.
+- 30 – Strictly follow the prompt

 7.5 is usually a good starting point.